MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/adfs/Get-AdfsDirectoryProperties.md

 ```

 ## DESCRIPTION
-The **Get-AdfsDirectoryProperties** cmdlet gets the associated properties for the AD FS directory.
+The **Get-AdfsDirectoryProperties** cmdlet gets the associated Active Directory properties for the AD FS.

 ## EXAMPLES

-### Example 1: Gets the associated properties for the AD FS directory.
+### Example 1: Gets the associated Active Directory properties for the AD FS.
 ```powershell
 PS C:\> Get-AdfsDirectoryProperties
 ```

-Gets the associated properties for the AD FS directory.
+Gets the associated Active Directory properties for the AD FS.

 ## PARAMETERS